19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [40/2007; 21/2008; 22/2010]

-(6C) The amount standing to the credit of a member in his retirement account shall be utilised as follows:
+(6C) The amount standing to the credit of a member in the member’s retirement account may, in accordance with such terms and conditions as the Board may impose, be used or withdrawn in all or any of the following manner:

-(a) such amount (if any) as the Board may determine shall be used for the payment of a premium referred to in section 27L(1) or (1A); and

-(b) any remaining amount may be —

-(i) deposited before 1st January 2014 with an approved bank or retained in the member’s retirement account;
+(a) deposited before 1 January 2014 with an approved bank or retained in the member’s retirement account;

-[Act 24 of 2013 wef 01/01/2014]

-(ii) used to purchase an approved annuity from an insurer; or
+(b) withdrawn to purchase an approved annuity from an insurer;

-(iii) used for the payment of a premium referred to in section 27L(1) or (1A).
+(c) withdrawn to pay a premium referred to in section 27L(1) or (1A);

-[18/2009; 22/2010; 20/2011; 23/2012]
+(d) used, transferred or withdrawn in any other circumstances as permitted under this Act.

+[Act 6 of 2016 wef 01/07/2017]

-(6CA) For the purposes of subsections (6)(a) and (6C), the Board shall, if required by any regulations made under section 77(1), transfer from the sum standing to the credit of a member in the Fund to his retirement account, towards the maintenance of the minimum sum, such amount at such time as may be prescribed in those regulations.
+(6CA) For the purposes of subsections (6)(a) and (6C), the Board shall, if required by any regulations made under section 77(1), transfer from the sum standing to the credit of a member in the Fund to his retirement account, towards the maintenance of the retirement sum, such amount at such time as may be prescribed in those regulations.

+[Act 26 of 2016 wef 01/01/2017]

 [23/2012]